 It didn’t take long after the release of Nvidia’s 3000-series RTX GPUs for the fans to start lining up, eager to get their hands on some powerful new hardware for some long-awaited PC upgrades.

 Now, the question of value is one that rears its head time and time again, and it’s one where Nvidia hasn’t exactly fared all that well in the past.

 However, that’s most definitely not the case with the new Nvidia GeForce RTX 3070!

-With an MSRP of $500, it costs just as much as the RTX 2070 Super did, while outperforming it by a margin of almost 40%, which puts it in the same performance category as the significantly pricier RTX 2080 Ti.
+With an MSRP of $500, this GPU costs just as much as the RTX 2070 Super did, while generally outperforming it by a margin of almost 40%, which puts it in the same performance category as the significantly pricier RTX 2080 Ti.

-Let’s take a look at the best RTX 3070 models currently available, starting with one from ZOTAC.
+Without further ado, let’s take a look at some of the best RTX 3070 models currently available!

 Table of ContentsShow